How is Zeffy free?

 Compliance with IRS and state laws

-Nonprofits are legally required to submit Form 990 to the IRS.
-Most states rely on it to conduct charitable and other regulatory oversight.
+Nonprofits organizations must submit Form 990 as part of tax forms required by the IRS.
+Most states rely on this form of nonprofit compliance to conduct charitable and other regulatory oversight.

-It also helps them assess whether organizations claiming exemption from state income tax are following their specified state-exempt requirements or not.
+It also helps them assess whether organizations claiming exemption from state income tax follow their specified state-exempt requirements.

 Form 990 is a publicly accessible document that discloses information about your finances, activities, and governance to potential supporters.
-This nonprofit transparency helps you gain their trust and even convince them to support your organization.
-It cultivates public support and establishes credibility.
+This nonprofit transparency helps you gain their trust and convince them to support your organization.

 Grant funding and sponsorships